Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 - You’ll be concentrating on one eye at a time, so decide which eye you’ll start with and splash cool water onto its extensions.

 - Put a little cleanser onto the tip of your lash brush, close your eyes tightly (or keep one eye open if you can wink), and gently work the cleanser through the length of your lashes.
-Move the brush in tiny circles from the inner to outer corners of your lash line, keeping your pressure light.
+Move the brush in an up-and-down motion (never sideways!) from the inner to outer corners of your lash line, keeping your pressure light.

-- Rinse the cleanser from your eye area and lash brush.
+- Rinse the cleanser from your eye area and the lash brush.

 - Repeat the process with your other eye.